 Over 30 percent of FAFSA's received at KVCC are "marked for verification" by the Department of Education.
 Students whose FAFSA must be verified are required to submit additional forms and may need to obtain federal tax transcripts from the IRS for themselves and/or spouses or parents.
 These tax transcripts are obtained from the IRS.
 In lieu of tax transcripts, those who are required to submit them may access the IRS Data Retrieval tool on the FAFSA to have their IRS data transferred onto their FAFSA.

-Complete information regarding the financial aid process is available by contacting the Financial Aid Office at (207) 453-5121, emailing financialaid@kvcc.me.edu or visiting the College's website.
+Complete information regarding the financial aid process is available by contacting the Financial Aid Office at (207) 453-5130, email financialaid@kvcc.me.edu or visiting the College's website at www.kvcc.me.edu.

 GRANTS

 Federal Pell Grants